 The first step of the process prompts you to select a report type.

-1. Contact report
+Type 1: Contact report

 Key questions: Who are my contacts?
-Who are my contacts of [X kind]?
+Who are my contacts [of X kind]?

-- contacts who are female/women
+- contacts who are women

 - contacts who registered in 2023 events